Expert medical and surgical care in Thailand

 Everything you need to know before your procedure

 Yes.
 JCI-accredited hospitals in Thailand use the same implant systems and follow the same surgical protocols as leading international centres.
-Our partner surgeons hold fellowship training specific to shoulder arthroplasty.
+Our partner surgeons hold fellowship training specific to shoulder arthroplasty, and you will have a dedicated care coordinator throughout your stay.

 We recommend 10–14 days.
-This covers pre-operative imaging and consultation, surgery, inpatient recovery, and at least two follow-up appointments before you fly home with your arm in a sling.
+This covers pre-operative imaging and consultation, surgery, two to four nights of inpatient recovery with daily physiotherapy, and follow-up appointments with a wound check and X-ray review before you fly home with your arm in a sling.

 Nick Peplow